-Finally we got to San Bernadino to stay over night.
+Finally, we got to San Barbara to stay overnight.
 Little did we know at the time but the people in the orphanage told the boys that if they misbehaved, they would be sent back to the orphanage!
 Well, of all motels in Southern California, this one had a desk manager who was—guess what?
 Korean.
 The boys thought that we were taking them back to Korea!!

 We made it home later in the afternoon.
 The boys must have sensed we were home.
 They immediately began running from room to room, excitedly checking out everything.
 What a delight!
 Our boys were ours and they were home!

 Over the years we have talked some about their lives in Korea.
 I think that their the lives so dramatically changed for both, that essentially their memories are mostly of life with us.
 Except for glimpses that we got from our older son.

 The older son had many more memories of Korean (we have been told that the difference in age is critical in terms of memory capabilities).
 So, as he began acting out ideas (he couldn’t initially speak English), we gathered that there was his mother—and another “woman.”
 But we couldn’t figure out if she was his mother and grandmother, or mother and aunt or sister.

 Within 2-3 months his English was improving so much that we finally discovered that they had a sister (but she was not in the orphanage).
 We immediately contacted the adoption agency in Korea—to see if there was a sister, whether we could adopt her as well.
 But they couldn’t give us any information.
 In the letter the boys received in 2008, there was an 8×11 photo of their mother, sister, and her child.
 That child and our third grandchild could have been identical twins.
 We were stunned!